mikemai2awesome/a11y-rules/README.md

 I believe OKLCH gives a wider range of colors but it will also depend on whether your monitor supports it.
 So this is experimental now, feel free to change to your preferred colors.

 ### What's wrong with Tailwind CSS, Radix and Shadcn?
 If you are vibe coding, you don't need to overcomplicate your project with frameworks.
-These frameworks might come with accessibilty and performance issues that will get in your way.
+These frameworks might come with accessibility and performance issues that will get in your way.

 ### Do I have to use every rule?
 These rules are intended for users who do not know how to code, let alone accessibility.
 If you are a seasoned dev, you should just pick the ones you agree with.

 ### How can I be involved?
 Submit issues!

 ## License